Booligoosh/codetheweb.blog/learn/javascript.md

 I have written some of the prerequisites, though:

 # Prerequisites
 These are optional but recommended.
 In tutorials, I might build on what's covered here.
-I'd also recommed the set-up tutorial so you are writing and running our code in the same way as I am.
+I'd also recommed the set-up tutorial so you are writing and running your code in the same way as I am.
 ## How to learn a programming language
 [How to learn web development][p1]